Find answers to common questions about ArcGIS Pro.

 The layout from your map document is also imported.
 If the map document was saved in Layout View in ArcMap, ArcGIS Pro will open with a layout view instead of a map view.
 You can open the imported map or maps from the Catalog pane.

 Many ArcMap styles have been retired and are not included as system styles in ArcGIS Pro.
 However, you can import ArcGIS Desktop styles into ArcGIS Pro.
-A number of styles have been converted to the ArcGIS Pro *.stylx format and can be downloaded from ArcGIS Online at Esri Styles, under Solution Styles.
+A number of styles have been converted to the ArcGIS Pro *.stylx format and can be downloaded from ArcGIS Online at Esri Styles.
+Many new creative styles are also available.